There is no doubt that millions of people utilize hair clippers for trimming, fading, and blending their hair at least monthly.

 Sterilize Blade Plates

-For other models, it is important to only utilize alcohol pads for the sterilization process.
+For other models, it is essential only to utilize alcohol pads for the sterilization process.
 Allow all of the components to dry before reattaching.

 Reattach And Realign